Free Things to Do Seattle: From Pike Place to Puget Sound Adventures That are Worth the Hype

 photo credit: Madison Park, Seattle via Facebook

-You can thank your favorite provider of groceries, books, and late-night movie binges when you take a futuristic trip inside these white metal and glass spheres.
+Amazon Spheres: You can thank your favorite provider of groceries, books, and late-night movie binges when you take a futuristic trip inside these white metal and glass spheres.
 Developed to be a unique workspace and preserve our connection with nature, the Amazon Spheres are stunning to behold.

-In addition to coffee, Boeing, and rain, Seattle is also known as a mecca of glass art.
+Glassblowing Demonstrations: In addition to coffee, Boeing, and rain, Seattle things to do also include a mecca of glass art.
 In fact, the Seattle metro region boasts more glass-blowing shops than anywhere else in the world outside of Venice, Italy.
-While there are many locales in which to watch these artistic displays of creativity, color, and power, perhaps none is more famous than the Chihuly Garden and Glass hot shop.

-Related Post: Seattle Outdoor Activities: 9 of the Most Epic Adventures
+Related Post: Seattle Outdoor Activities – 9 of the Most Epic Adventures

 Lovers of these brightly colored intricate orbs can examine the properties of glass through live demonstrations and Q&A sessions.
 Gather around the retrofitted 1967 Airstream trailer and observe these masters mold molten glass from a 2175º furnace.